andrewufrank/octocat-syntax-forOldFolks/README.md

-For some of us --- perhaps the ones older with poorer eye-sight --- the fad to write text in ever more lighter shades of grey, prefered on a light grey background makes text very hard to read
+For some of us --- perhaps the ones older with poorer eye-sight --- the fad to write text in ever more lighter shades of grey, prefered on a light grey background makes text very hard to read.
+This syntax-theme for atom tries to correct this.

 ## License
 andrew u. frank (https://frank.gerastree.at)